 - Homeowners reluctant to list their homes for sale during the pandemic is contributing to a shortage of active listings.

-- Active listings fell 53.4 percent from last year and continued to drop more than 40 percent on a year-over-year basis for the eighth straight month.
+- Active listings fell 51.1 percent in March from last year and continued to drop more than 40 percent on a year-over-year basis for the ninth consecutive month.

-- San Mateo (-0.3 percent) and San Francisco (-5.6 percent) were the only counties in California with less than a 10 percent decline in active listings from the prior year.
+- San Francisco (95.3 percent) and Sonoma (8.7 percent) were the only counties in California with an increase in active listings from the prior year.

 Median Days & Sales Price to List Price Ratio

-- The median number of days it took to sell a California single-family home was 12 days in January, down from 31 days in January 2020, and only 1 day longer than the number of days recorded in the previous month.
+- The median number of days it took to sell a California single-family home hit a record low of 8 days in March, down from 15 days in March 2020.

 - Looking at sale-to-list percentages can help buyers and sellers get a sense of how to negotiate on pricing.
 The higher ratio of 100% or above shows a strong market favoring sellers.